jerryhgladinet/docs/deploy/source/index.rst

 CentreStack Partner Portal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Partner Portal is at http://www.centrestack.com.
-You will download the CentreStack software to start the trial process and later acquire licenses to turn the trial into a production environment.
+  The Partner Portal can be found by going to http://www.centrestack.com.
+Click on "Partner" to sign up for your partner account log in credentials, and then you can log into your partner account at anytime.
+From the Partner Portal, You are able to download the CentreStack software and can start the trial process.
+Later, you can acquire licenses to turn the trial into a production environment.

-  You can also come back to the partner portal for the CentreStack software to download and upgrade your existing CentreStack server to a later version.
+  You can also come back to the partner portal any time that your CentreStack software neeeds to be upgraded to a later version.

 CentreStack Cluster - Server Farm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Multiple CentreStack single-machine nodes connected together by pointing to the same database and share the same configuration information from the database and indirectly share the persistent storage location in a symmetrical way.
+  Multiple CentreStack single-machine nodes connect together by pointing to the same database and then shares the same configuration information from the database so that CentreStack can indirectly share the persistent storage location in a symmetrical way.

   Indirectly, the database contains storage related information so all the nodes in the server farm share storage related configuration.

-  The whole CentreStack cluster operates as if it was a single entity.
+  The whole CentreStack cluster operates as if it is a single entity.
 The smallest cluster is a single CentreStack worker node, which contains all the functionality and different logical nodes together.

   Another term for the cluster is the **CentreStack server farm**.